E0217-ESDCS/ESDCS_EDA_TOOLS/README.md

 ```bash
 docker pull shubhamlanjewar97/esdcs-ubuntu-img:latest
 ```
+If this command `docker pull` does not show any error then you can go to Step 6 now.
+Otherwise,

 **OR**

 If the `docker pull` command doesn't work (possibly due to the pull limit reached), then download the Docker image tar file with the following link.